Kalschatzi/learning_platform/content/module2/3-http.md

 ## HTTP Verbs/Actions

-When you make an HTTP request you need to specify the verb.
+When you make an HTTP request you need to specify the action (verb).
 These are the ones available:

 * GET – Retrieves data (read-only).
 * POST – Sends data to create a resource (e.g., form submission).